 Toast

-Use a toast to show updates about processes at the bottom of the screen without interrupting the user experience
+Use a toast to show updates about processes without interrupting the user experience.

 Toast illustration 1